btmartin721/btmartin721/README.md

 I enjoy learning and new challenges and greatly enjoy my work.
 For personal projects, I am currently developing several new software to implement machine learning into population genomic analyses, which shows promise for resolving long-standing issues involving introgression, species delimitation, and phylogenomics.

-I am also currently aiming to broaden my skillset with front-end web development.
+I am also currently aiming to expand my skillset with front-end web development.

 ----------